-Another of Haarlem’s gems is the Frans Hals Museum, a tribute to the hometown artist who became the foremost Dutch portrait painter of the 17th-century Golden Age.
+Another of Haarlem's gems is the Frans Hals Museum, a tribute to the hometown artist who became the foremost Dutch portrait painter of the 17th-century Golden Age.
 This bold humanist painted everyday people in their warts-and-all glory.
 He was a forerunner of Impressionist brushwork, a master of composition, and an articulate visual spokesman for his generation.
-And this refreshing museum — located in a 17th-century almshouse — displays many of the masterful portrait painter’s greatest works.
+And this refreshing museum — located in a 17th-century almshouse — displays many of the masterful portrait painter's greatest works.

 Across the street, the small History Museum offers a glimpse of old Haarlem.
 During the city's Golden Age four centuries ago, Haarlem was a thriving commercial center rivaling Amsterdam.
 Back then, the town was a port on the large Haarlemmer Lake, with the North Sea only about five miles away (threatened by floods, residents eventually diverted the lake into canals to preserve shipping business, and then pumped the remaining land dry).
 As well as being Holland's tulip capital, Haarlem was a manufacturing center producing wool, silk, lace, damask cloth, furniture, smoking pipes (along with cheap, locally grown tobacco), and mass quantities of beer.
 Haarlemmers were notorious consumers of beer.
 It was a popular breakfast drink, and the average person drank six pints a day.

 For a somber look at Haarlem history, visit the Corrie ten Boom House, where the Ten Boom family created a safe haven for Jews during World War II.
-This museum gives the other half of the Anne Frank story: the point of view of those who risked their lives to hide Dutch Jews during the Nazi occupation (1940–1945).
-Living above the family clock shop, Corrie and her sister Betsy, both in their 50s, and their elderly father built a secret room in the very back of their home off Corrie’s tiny bedroom.
+This museum gives the other half of the Anne Frank story: the point of view of those who risked their lives to hide Dutch Jews during the Nazi occupation.
+Living above the family clock shop, Corrie and her sister Betsy, both in their 50s, and their elderly father built a secret room in the very back of their home off Corrie's tiny bedroom.
 They used the small hideaway to house six to seven Jews at a time.